 Foreign Policy was founded in 1970 with the intention of leading a root-and-branch rethink of how the United States engaged with other countries.
-Today, FP continues to explain Washington to the world and the world to Americans.
-We showcase the smartest ideas and analysis on global affairs by experts, journalists, and practitioners of international relations.
+Today, FP showcases the smartest ideas and analysis on global affairs by experts, journalists, and practitioners of international relations.

 Before you pitch us, keep a few things in mind:

 • Read our website.
-It’s the best way to get a sense of what we like and the easiest way to avoid sending us something we’ve already covered.
+It’s the best way to get acquainted with our style and to avoid sending us something that we’ve already covered.

 • Tell us why you are the right person to write the article you have in mind.
-Please provide relevant credentials and, if necessary, any affiliations you have that could be construed as a conflict of interest.
+Provide relevant credentials and, if necessary, any affiliations you have that could be construed as a conflict of interest.

-• Try to distill the crux of your proposal into a paragraph as you pitch us.
-Tell us why your argument, analysis, or reporting is distinctive and adding to public discourse.
-If you are attaching a draft, please keep it under 1,200 words unless necessary.
-(We edit extensively at FP and can discuss adding more detail or length in the editing process.)
+• Distill the crux of your proposal into a paragraph.
+Tell us why your Argument, Analysis, or reported Dispatch is distinctive and adds to public discourse.
+If you are attaching a draft, please keep it under 1,800 words unless necessary.

 • Cite your sources—whether that’s original research, a hyperlink, or an interview.